HKUDS/HiGPT/README.md

 ## 🎉 News

+- [x] 🚀 [2024.05] 🎯🎯📢📢 Our 🌟HiGPT🌟 has been accepted by KDD'24 Research Track (20% acceptance rate)!
+Congrats to all HiGPT team! 🎉🎉🎉

 🎯🎯📢📢 We have made significant updates to the **models** used in our HiGPT on 🤗 **Huggingface**.
 We highly recommend referring to the table below for further details: